 Executive Editor Journal of Urban Cultural Studies Senior Editor Arizona Journal of Hispanic Cultural Studies Associate Editor Hispania Co-Editor Hispanic Urban Studies series

-Jun Okada is Associate Professor of English and Coordinator of the Film Studies Minor at State University of New York, Geneseo.
+Jun Okada is Associate Professor in Visual and Media Arts at Emerson College.
 Her research centers on Asian American film and video, as well as global art cinema and film culture.
 She published Making Asian American Film and Video: History, Institutions, Movements, with Rutgers University Press in March 2015.

 Professor of Brazilian Film History and Audiovisual Preservation in the Film and Video Department at Federal Fluminense University, Niterói, Brazil.
 Coordinator of LUPA – UFF (Audiovisual Preservation Academic Lab): http://www.cinevi.uff.br/lupa/